Tactical Provost Wing

 The Tactical Police Squadron (TPS) is a group of around 150 regular and 50 reservist (RAuxAF) Royal Air Force Police with its headquarters at RAF Honington in Suffolk, England.
 The reservists comprise No 3 (Royal Auxiliary Air Force) Police Squadron.

 TPS is soon to be disbanded and broken into Tactical Police Flts, which will be integrated in to RAF Regt Field Sqns.
 This will remove them from any traditional Police roles.

 History

 Originally established in 2001 to provide support to two simultaneous lines of communication military policing operations (one warlike, one non-warlike) it comprised 2 regular Squadrons and one Auxiliary Squadron.
 Since this time it has trained and been resourced to provide a function similar to that of an RMP Provost Support unit.
-However, in 2006/2007 a decision was made to reduce the establishment to one regular squadron and one reserve squadron (No. 3 Squadron, TPW).
+However, in 2006/2007 a decision was made to reduce the establishment to one regular squadron and one reserve squadron (No. 3 Squadron, TPW) with an establishment of 50.